reflectoring/reflectoring.github.io/content/blog/2022/2022-02-14-spring-shell.md

 > method level will be honored and trigger validation prior to the
 > command executing.

-Let's try this in action by adding a `@Size` annotation to the method parameter.
+Let's try this in action by adding a `@Size` annotation to the method parameter:
 ```java
 @ShellMethod(value = "ssh agent")
 public void sshAgent(